 MethodKit is a series of frameworks for thinking, printed onto cards.
 Each card represents a different perspective on the theme you have chosen (like 'web development' or 'wedding design').
 They are building blocks that create a visual overview.
 They are used for idea development, coaching sessions, client meetings, in workshops and to facilitate meetings.

-They were first released in September 2012 by Ola Möller, and new kits have been added regularly ever since.METHOD KIT
+They were first released in September 2012 by Ola Möller, and new kits have been added regularly ever since.VISIT TOOLBOX

 This toolkit contains 24 tools as online step-by-step guides or downloadable PDFs with templates.

 It has been designed to support Mitre's colleagues, sponsors, and collaborators jumpstart the innovation process.
 It contains some rarely seen tools like 'PAINstorming', 'Trimming', and the 'Simplicity Cycle'.

 It was created by Mitre, a USA company that manages federally funded research and development centers.VISIT TOOLBOX

 This toolbox contains 200+ models, presentations, worksheets, resources, and step-by-step instructions for playing the Models of Impact game.
 It is available as a ZIP file on a Pay-What-You-Want basis.

 It has been designed to help people launch a social enterprise through role-play and ideation.
 With 3-5 people and 2-3 hours the game will guide you through 4 phases to end up with new business opportunities.

 It was created by Matthew Manos from verynice, a global design-strategy consultancy.VISIT TOOLBOX